-Waltz Stan, Subaru's commander in Magical Girl Lyrical Nanoha.
-He's the head of the Emergency Services and a well-known hero for his actions during the massive airport fire.
+Voltz Stan, Subaru's commander in StrikerS Sound Stage X. He's the head of the Emergency Services and a well-known hero for his actions during the massive airport fire.
 He also sees himself as completely useless since those actions led to him being injured him to the point of being unable to continue operating in the front lines and he failed to save more people than he had already.

 Daisuke of D.N.Angel sometimes does this.
 "Without Dark I'm no good at all.
 No good..."

 Abel Nightroad of Trinity Blood lapses into this kind of behavior pretty damn often.
 Every major arc involves at least one scene where he considers himself a worthless, monstrous sinner.

 While he doesn't tend to voice his concerns, Tiger & Bunny hints (and Word of God confirms) that Kotetsu has more than a few self confidence issues.
 This is especially the case for the second half of the series, where the gradual loss of his powers bring up fears that he'll only become a deadweight holding Barnaby back.

 Wakaba Shinohara in Revolutionary Girl Utena seems effervescently bubbly, energetic, and perky... until during the Black Rose Arc, we find that she deeply resents people who are special, having a rather low sense of self-worth herself.
 Shiori Takatsuki (looks sweet and gentle and demure, but is very malicious and has horrible self-esteem since her "best friend" Juri is a beautiful and strong Lady of War) also counts.